tensorlakeai/indexify/docs/docs/getting_started.md

 ### Using extractors

-Extractors are used to extract information from the documents in our repository.
+Extractors are used to extract information from the documents.
 The extracted information can be structured (entities, keywords, etc.) or unstructured (embeddings) in nature, and is stored in an index for retrieval.

 #### Get available extractors